This page was originally published 5.18.22. It was updated on 07.25.23.

 Residents of existing outdoor shelters, staff from both the SRV team and the Joint Office of Homeless Services (JOHS), many of whom have lived experience being unhoused, shaped the criteria and were part of the decision-making process of site selection.
 Staff from other bureaus (Homelessness and Urban Camping Impact Reduction Program, the Bureau of Development Services, Portland Fire and Rescue, and the Bureau of Planning and Sustainability) also reviewed and provided feedback on the criteria.

 Not every site meets all criteria.
 Factoring in how a given site meets some but not all criteria was an important part of the process.

 Generally, the criteria used fell into three categories:

 - Not subject to environmental risk or hazards (contaminated soils, etc.)

-- Topography (flat and paved, safe for walking, wheelchairs, pod placement)
+- Topography (relatively flat - or can be made flat, safe for walking, wheelchairs, pod placement)

 - Enough space for COVID-safe distances between pods, communal space, and shared buildings

 - Some shelter from the elements